Conservatory of Performing Arts Fact Sheet

 - Dance program founder Nicolas Petrov, a retired professor of dance, was a founder and artistic director of the Pittsburgh Ballet Theatre in the late 1960s.
 The Pittsburgh Ballet Theatre was housed at Point Park College in the late 1960s through 1973.

-- The low-residency M.F.A. in Writing for the Screen and Stage Program launched in fall 2014 (25 students enrolled in fall 2015).
+- The low-residency M.F.A. in Writing for the Screen and Stage Program launched in fall 2014.

 - International Summer Dance is a six-week, pre-professional, intensive program that attracts more than 200 students from across the United States and around the world.